 His favorite shot is his one-handed push shot.
 Muhammad has a great feel for the ball and can turn tough angles into easy scoring opportunities with the ability to separate and release with one hand.

-Muhammad is also an excellent three-pointer shooter, making 42.9 percent of his attempts from behind the arc.
+Muhammad is also a reliable three-pointer shooter, finishing his freshman year with a respectable 37.7 percent mark.
 He has sweet rhythm as a catch-and-shoot shooter, stepping into his shots and rising with balance.

 Because of his accuracy spotting up, Muhammad can stretch the floor and provide a target for his point guard in the drive and dish game.

 While being a lefty is an advantage, Muhammad's right hand is weak.
 Rarely does he use it off the dribble.
 Teams that have forced him to do so have contained his scoring for most of the game.

 Another glaring weakness is creating separation as a perimeter scorer.
 He doesn't have that step-back mid-range jumper or pull-up long-range three-ball that the top NBA scorers have at their disposal.

 But what scouts hate the most is his inability to make those around him better.
 He averaged less than one assist per game, which has a lot to do with his inability to create off the dribble.

 Looking at the numbers, Muhammad appears to be a one-dimensional scorer who doesn't pass or rebound.

 He needs work defensively as well, as he's prone to getting beat on the perimeter by quicker guards.

 Draft Breakdown and NBA Outlook